Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Properties of dual AGN

 The relation between MBH and total galaxy mass for all AGN and dual AGN is shown in Fig.~\ref{fig:mbh_mgal} \citep[see][for a discussion on this relation on the whole MBH population in \hagn, and a comparison with observations]{2016MNRAS.460.2979V}.
 Deviations from the relation are observed only for dual AGN hosted in the same galaxy: generally the secondary AGN is powered, in massive galaxies, by a MBH much less massive than the central MBH.
 The primary AGN for duals in one galaxy is also somewhat less massive than expected from the relation defined by the full population (although within the scatter).
 These primary MBHs appear to be growing to ``catch up'' with their host galaxies following a galaxy merger, in agreement with the results from isolated merger simulations \citep{2015MNRAS.447.2123C} and smaller samples in cosmological simulations \citep{2016MNRAS.458.1013S}.
 This population, i.e., dual AGN hosted in the same galaxy, avoids the least massive galaxies at each redshift, as evident from the right panel of Fig.~\ref{fig:mbh_mgal}, suggesting that, to host two sufficiently luminous AGN, galaxies must have experienced at least one relatively major merger, and that massive galaxies experience, overall, more mergers than their lighter counterpart~\citep[e.g.][]{RodriguezGomez2015,Dubois2016}.
 The lack of dual AGN in the most massive galaxies at $z=3$ is due to the small number of galaxies in the highest mass bin, and the overall low incidence of dual AGN within the total population of AGN across all mass bins.

 We show cumulative distributions in Figures~\ref{fig:mbh_distr} and~\ref{fig:mgal_distr}.
-The masses of the MBHs powering the primary AGN in a dual systems are larger than those of the full AGN population selected above the same luminosity.
+Qualitatively, the masses of the MBHs powering the primary AGN in a dual systems appear larger than those of the full AGN population selected above the same luminosity.
 This difference is of course amplified when selecting dual AGN above certain galaxy or MBH masses.

-The secondary AGN MBHs are fully consistent with the general AGN population for duals in different galaxies unless mass cuts are applied to the secondary MBH mass, or if the selection allows for a fainter luminosity for the secondary AGN.
+The secondary AGN MBHs appear qualitatively consistent with the general AGN population for duals in different galaxies unless mass cuts are applied to the secondary MBH mass, or if the selection allows for a fainter luminosity for the secondary AGN.
 In this cases the distribution becomes more complex.
 For duals hosted in one galaxy, non-central low mass MBHs with relatively high accretion rates become an important sub-population at $z>2$.
 This disappears at low redshift because the accretion rate on MBHs decreases overall, and secondary MBHs become instead more massive than the general population.
 We see the same trends in the galaxy mass distributions: this is because most MBHs sit on a correlation between MBH and galaxy mass, except for non-central high-accretion low mass MBHs in massive galaxies.
 The right panel of Fig.~\ref{fig:mgal_distr} highlights the preference for duals hosted in one galaxy to inhabit the most massive galaxies at that redshift.

-The main conclusion from this part of the analysis is that, at fixed luminosity, primary AGNs are powered by MBHs that are more massive than the full population, in agreement with \cite{2019MNRAS.483.2712R}, and that their host galaxies are also more massive than those hosting AGN of the same luminosity.
+The main conclusion from this qualitative analysis is that, at fixed luminosity, primary AGN are powered by MBHs that are more massive than the full population, in agreement with \cite{2019MNRAS.483.2712R}, and that their host galaxies are also more massive than those hosting AGN of the same luminosity.
 However, dual AGN sit on the same relation between MBH and galaxy mass: dual AGN are simply generally hosted in massive galaxies, especially when we consider duals hosted in the same galaxy.
+Results from observations seem to show that dual quasars more luminous than those analysed here are powered by MBHs that are more massive at fixed stellar mass than the $z=0$ relation, but they inhabit the same region as single quasars \citep{2021ApJ...922...83T}.